NeedsAUsername/workout-journal-website/notes.md

   connect the days/routine to the entry form such that the weights are defaulted to the last time the exercise was done.

-  let users create routines in custom program.
+  let users create routines in custom program. let users edit routines

+  sort routines by order. (add an order number to database?) sort exercises in routine by order. (add an order number to database?) let users change the order of routines and exercises

 javascript to research and incorporate: